YAVSRG/YAVSRG/interlude/docs/wiki/adding_songs.md

 ---
 # Adding songs

-To get more songs to play, visit the **Import** screen.
+This article lists the various ways to import songs into Interlude.

 ## Import songs you already have in other games

-On the **Local imports** tab, you can link your existing song libraries from osu!mania, StepMania or Etterna.
+In Options > Library, you can link your existing song libraries from osu!mania, StepMania, Etterna or Quaver.

-> To save disk space, your .osu and .sm files will be converted to the .yav file format, but the game will still load the audio and background files from the original location.
+> To save disk space, your chart files will be converted to the .yav file format, but the game will still load the audio and background files from the original location.
 > This means if you later move or delete that game's songs folder, Interlude will no longer be able to find the audio or background files for them.

 These links can be set up to automatically detect any new songs added to your linked games when you open Interlude.

-## Import new songs from online
+## Import new songs from the internet

-Via the **Etterna packs** tab you can search for and download Etterna community packs - They will automatically install when downloaded

-Similarly, via the **osu!mania songs** tab you can search for and download osu!mania songs
+You can import Etterna packs and osu!mania songs ingame (similar to osu!direct) through the options menus or by clicking 'Import' in the top left.

 ## Import new songs from files/folders on your computer